MoonlightCapital/MoonlightBot-docs/.github/CONTRIBUTING.md

 To start a group of tabs, use the `{% tabs %}` tag.
 For each single tab, wrap them in `{% tab title="TITLE" %}`, replacing the title accordingly, and `{% endtab %}`.
 End the whole group of tabs with `{% endtabs %}`.

+## Style Guide

+### Do:

+- Communicate!
+Ask questions and make suggestions.
+It's ok to be wrong; Learn and try again, we love it!
+- Always add a hyperlink to the command's page when mentioned
+- Submit pull requests to the testing branch, not the main branch
+- Retain as much information as possible while remaining concise.
+It can be a difficult balance at times, but mistakes are ok!
+Pull requests and the testing branch allow for plenty of feedback and revision
+- Add additional relevant information when it is missing or improves the section
+- Use info hints for information that is indirectly related
+- Structure pages and sections in the order a user would need to set the bot up, then use comfortably, then in order of importance.
+I.e., make sure the bot works, then set it to a comfortable language, then continue to moderation set up
+- Tables containing specific values, such as the log names, should be alphabetical
+- Keep the main page as a summary/overview; Add the specific stuff to the dedicated/relevant page
+- Add explanations for suggestions.
+Your way of thinking might not be immediately clear to others, but that doesn't make it bad or wrong; Even if it's just a gut feeling, let us know!

+Screenshots:

+- Add screenshots where relevant, clarifying, needed, etc.
+- Set your display name to `MoonlightCapital`
+- Set your profile picture to [this image](https://cdn.discordapp.com/attachments/484218269662707734/1362150383258173491/davatar3.png)
+- Add a role with the color #008080 to yourself and the bot
+- Compress screenshots (but don't lose quality); [ImageCompressor](https://imagecompressor.com/) is suitable for this
+- Keep the outer margins/blank space of screenshots uniform
+- Edit out dates, hovered message options, and other visual discrepancies in screenshots
+- Use the "Ash" theme, with default spacing/font size/etc.

+###	Don't:

+- Stay silent.
+We want you to ask questions, we want your input.
+MoonlightBot is built for you, the user, and your contributions help us improve!
+Even if you just ask one question, you might be the 15th person to ask it, letting us know our documentation could use improvement!
+Being an active member of the community helps everyone
+- Ramble about something in the documentation.
+Keep contributions short and sweet.
+If you need help, feel free to ask for feedback!
+- Remove information if avoidable.
+If important information needs to be removed from one section, try to find a new place for it.
+- Make vague statements about functions and features.
+- Randomly add sections or other information, or shuffle orders without a clear improvement in mind.
+- Submit suggestions without some explanation or thought process
+- Go in-depth on the main page

+Screenshots:

+- Use a theme other than "Ash"
+- Have evidence of a Discord client being used (uninstall it or switch to the default client for screenshots, then switch back after)
+- Submit unprocessed screenshots
+- Submit low-resolution screenshots
+- Submit uncompressed screenshots

 ## Commit and branch naming

 Try to keep the names of branches and commits meaningful.